SamPom100/UnusualVolumeDetector/README.md

 -Line 84 controls the number of standard deviations away from the mean volume

 ## Running the web interface
--Requires Flask
+- Requires Flask
--run stonks.py
+- run stonks.py
--webserver will start on port 5000.
+- webserver will start on port 5000.
 To use it on the same device, go to localhost:5000 in your favorite web browser.
 To access from LAN, go to server's_LAN_IP:5000 (assuming you're on a 192.168.1.x subnet)

 ![j67nuj3cl0e51](https://user-images.githubusercontent.com/28206070/88943805-8d1ea080-d251-11ea-81ed-04138e21bf1f.png)